lukaszkorecki/dev-machine/README.md

-# Yeah, a mean dev-machine
+# Dev Machine(s)

-It builds an Ubuntu 14.04 box and installs stuff required by my [DotFiles](https://github.com/lukaszkorecki/DotFiles)
+Ubuntu 14.04 based set of boxes for nice, Linux based dev environment.

 ## How to?